sonic-net/SONiC/doc/psud/PSU_daemon_design.md

 The field `Status` represents the status of the PSU, which can be the following:
 - `OK` which represents no alarm raised due to PSU power exceeding the threshold
 - `Not OK` which can be caused by:
-  - power is not good, which means the PSU is present but no power
+  - power is not good, which means the PSU is present but no power (Eg. the power is down or power cable is unplugged)
 - `WARNING` which can be caused by:
   - power exceeds the PSU's power threshold